-You have to clean up dog poop by picking it up yourself, cats can do their business in the litter box that is easy to clean.
+You have to clean up dog poop by picking it up yourself.
+Cats can do their business in the litter box that is easy to clean.
 Also, it is much easier to potty train cats than it is for dogs.
-Most dogs often need professional training.
+Most dogs often need a professional training.

 Cats are a species known for their independence.
 You can go to work for 8 hours straight and your cat may not miss you or at least make a mess of it.